 377 Amsterdam Ave, New York, NY 10024, USA

 If you need a sugar fix after hours in Central Park or the Museum of Natural History with the kids, try Sugar & Plumm, a sweets store and bistro on the Upper West Side.
 Outside, the store beckons with its sweet colors and whimsical decor.
 Inside,...

 119 W 56th St, New York, NY 10019, USA

 One of the best-kept secrets in NYC (secret from tourists, that is) is the Burger Joint.
 The entrance is almost completely hidden behind floor-to-ceiling, Oz-like velvet curtains in the lobby of the upscale Le Parker Meridien hotel.
 The Burger...

 10 Columbus Cir, New York, NY 10019, USA

 Upon first entering the famed blue doors of Per Se, located inside the Time Warner Center overlooking Central Park, the dining room has the air of a wake, filled stiff collars and hushed tones.
 But no matter the attitude, the fact is that everyone...

 153 W 57th St, New York, NY 10019, USA

 Occupying 25 floors of a 90-story tower on West 57th Street, the Park Hyatt opened its doors in August 2014.
-There is an emphasis on art at this AFAR Collection hotel, with museum-quality pieces on display in both the common areas and the spacious...
+There is an emphasis on art at this sleek hotel, with museum-quality pieces on display in both the common areas and the spacious rooms.
+An...